Austin-Marcellino/ECE-1000-Fall-2024-Final-Project-RC-Car-Project/README.md

 This GitHub contains all relevant files used during development of our RC car project for ECE 1000.

 ## Project Summary
-This project uses a Rasberry Pi Pico WH to emit a bluetooth signal, control a motor driver, and drive a servo.
+This project uses a Rasberry Pi Pico WH and its bluetooth signal, a L298 motor driver, and a SG90 microservo.
-The entire project works on a 9V battery stepped down to 5V by the motor driver powering the pi pico, servo, and the DC motor.
+The entire project works on a 9V battery stepped down to 5V by the motor driver powering the pi pico, servo, and DC motor.
 The RC car is entirely controlled through a phone by a bluetooth teminal using an app from the Google Playstore.
 Micropython code on the pi pico is used to drive the servo, turning the car left and right, and a signal sent to 2 pins on the motor driver controls the car moving forward and backward.
 The chassis was custom made for this project in Fusion 360.